 5. Radiation Waste/Environmental/Transportation

-Example a: The NRC requires the licensee to submit effluent monitoring reports within 60 days after January 1 and July 1 of each year (i.e., semi-annual effluent reports).
+Example 5a: The NRC requires the licensee to submit effluent monitoring reports within 60 days after January 1 and July 1 of each year (i.e., semi-annual effluent reports).
 The licensee failed to collect and analyze air samples from two ambient air monitoring stations over a 2-week period.
 The licensee’s environmental monitoring program requires weekly air samples.
 Even though the samples were not obtained data was still available from the two air monitoring stations and subsequently analyzed.
 Air samples were collected weekly as required by the licensee’s program from the other environmental monitoring stations.
 Upon review of the data the inspector noted no adverse trend or elevated radionuclide concentrations detected at the other ambient air monitoring stations over the period in question.

 The violation: Activities involving Special Nuclear Material (SNM) were not performed in accordance with procedures as required by the license application.